hpe-dev-incubator/hpe-dev-portal/content/blog/fast-data-processing-pipeline-for-predicting-flight-delays-using-apache-apis-kafka-spark-streaming-and-machine-learning-part-3.md

 ![DStream](/img/dstream.png)

-In the code below each RDD in the valuesDStream is transformed into a Spark Dataset.
-Then the MapR Database Spark Connector DStream saveToMapRDB method performs a parallel partitioned bulk insert of JSON FlightwPred objects into MapR Database.
+In the code below, each RDD in the valuesDStream is transformed into a Spark Dataset.
+Then, the MapR Database Spark Connector DStream saveToMapRDB method performs a parallel partitioned bulk insert of JSON FlightwPred objects into MapR Database.

 ![RDD in the valuesDStream](/img/rdd-in-valuesdstream.png)